-Following the success of our Blog for Higher Education and our Blog for Schools, we’re launching a brand-new Blog for Further Education!
+Following the success of our Blog for Higher Education and our Blog For Schools, we’re launching a brand-new Blog for Further Education!
 We're very excited to be launching this blog that will build a stronger relationship between CLA and further education professionals across the UK.

-In this blog, we will explore the different ways that you can find and use published content in the classroom, sharing best practices and top tips that will help to enhance your vocational lessons and give students a richer and more diverse learning experience.
+In this blog, we will explore the different ways that you can find and use the published content in the classroom, sharing best practices and top tips that will help to enhance your vocational lessons and give students a richer and more diverse learning experience.
 We’ll also talk about copyright and the CLA Further Education Licence, addressing any copyright fears you might have and showing you how much your Licence covers and the ways that you can make the most of it.

 Each month, two blogs will be published – they'll be a mix of pieces written by us and by you.
 We're keen to hear from a vast array of teachers and other further education professionals who are interested in being guest writers.
 You can write about your own experiences with copyright and using published content, or any other issue that you feel is relevant to the practical delivery of education in the classroom.
 If you are interested in being a guest writer, we'd be delighted to hear from you and give a platform to your voice - please get in touch.